 - If your company has mental health support services, ensure they know how to access them and that they are available to help as well.

 - Encourage them to take some time off to relax and reset.
 Be flexible with their working hours to allow for their current needs.

 - Delegate their workload across the team to take some of the pressure off.
 Avoid overwhelming them with projects you know will be highly stressful.

 - Be human.
 Yes, it’s work but remember we can all experience burnout at any level.
 They need to feel like a person, not a number.

 Naturally, avoiding the causes and circumstances that could lead to burnout is the greatest way to safeguard employees’ mental health.
-Although doing so might necessitate a total change in your business’ culture, it is vital to foster a nurturing and supportive workplace for your team.
+Although doing so might necessitate a resistance to change in your business’ culture, it is vital to foster a nurturing and supportive workplace for your team.

 Investing in your people is paramount to your company’s success and profitability.
 Research shows that on average, every £1 you invest in employee well-being, sees a £5.30 return.
 A team who feels valued and supported with a work-life and wellbeing balance is a happier team and, in return, will be far less likely to leave.
 So, if you’ve noticed burnout amongst your colleagues, maybe it’s time for a culture shift.

 Disclaimer: This article contains sponsored marketing content.
 It is intended for promotional purposes and should not be considered as an endorsement or recommendation by our website.
 Readers are encouraged to conduct their own research and exercise their own judgment before making any decisions based on the information provided in this article.